-How to Avoid Breaching Fire Safety Rules This Christmas
+How to Avoid Breaching Fire Safety Rules at Christmas

 Every year retailers are urged to prioritise customer and worker safety rather than profit and avoid overstocking in the run-up to Christmas.
 We have 8 tips on how to respect fire safety rules.